-10 Vaccinated Facts About the Flu Shot
+10 Facts About the Flu Shot

-“Flu” is short for influenza, which is a nasty disease caused by the influenza virus.
+“Flu” is short for influenza, which is a disease caused by the influenza virus.
 The virus affects a person’s lungs, nose, and throat, so symptoms will be concentrated in those areas.
-The most common symptoms are fever, cough, sore throat, runny nose or stuffy nose, muscle aches, and fatigue.
+The most common symptoms are fever, cough, sore throat, runny or stuffy nose, muscle aches, and fatigue.
 Not everyone will have all of these symptoms.
 Flu season usually starts in October, peaks in January or February, and ends by May.

-The flu virus comes in many different strains, or types.
+The flu virus comes in numerous strains, or types.
 The strain called H1N1 started in pigs, then spread to humans, and is now a common type of seasonal flu.
 The bird flu, also known as H5N1 or H7N9, has made a lot of birds sick, but rarely spreads to humans unless they’ve handled infected birds.

 Each shot contains a teeny tiny bit of dead flu virus.
 The virus is grown in fertilized chicken eggs, then extracted and deactivated with microscopic amounts of formaldehyde.
 A chemical called octylphenol ethoxylate pulls out even smaller pieces of virus, which helps reduce the chances of side effects.
 Gelatin holds the virus together and keeps it stable during shipping, and a preservative called thimerosol keeps the vaccine from going bad on the shelf.
 There’s no reason to be concerned about any of these chemicals; they’re present in such small quantities that your body will barely register them.
 If you have a life-threatening allergy to gelatin or eggs, talk to your doctor before you get your shot.
 He or she may recommend a different version.
 (Also, see #9.)